jaztynn/ResponsiveWebDesignFCC/README.md

   - can change style of a hyperlink with a{}, a:visited{}, a:hover{}, a:active{}
 - COLORED MARKERS
   - learnt CSS colors
-  - played around with class attribute a lot
+  - played around with class attribute a lot in div
   - can use shorthand margin: vertical-value horizontal-value;
   - played with linear-gradient: angle is 180deg by default, can have as many colours as you want, and it will be evenly distributed. separate with commas. put percentage after the colour of how much you want it to cover;
   - box-shadow: top right bottem left colour;